Innovation-Redefined/IoT-RPI/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE [LICENSE.md](LICENSE) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE refer [LICENSE.md](LICENSE) file for details